 - maintaining a structure or thing

-To obtain approval, a person must apply for a Road Corridor Permit.
+You must apply for a Road Corridor Permit for departmental approval.

-Certain structures and activities do not require a Road Corridor Permit, such as letterboxes and lawn mowing.
+Certain structures and activities do not need a Road Corridor Permit, such as letterboxes and lawn mowing.

-You can read more about the notice issued by the Director-General that sets out when specific ancillary works and encroachments do not require Transport and Main Roads approval to be located on a state-controlled road.
+Read more about the notice issued by the Director-General that sets out when specific ancillary works and encroachments do not require departmental approval to be located on a state-controlled road.

 - amend your account details

-Your personal information will not be disclosed to any other third part without your consent unless required or authorised to do so by law.
+Your personal information will not be disclosed to any other third party without your consent, unless required or authorised to do so by law.

 Your application should include:

-- The exact location where you want to locate the structure or undertake the activity (preferably using longitude and latitude coordinates on a smart phone).
-If possible, photos of the location should also be submitted.
+- exact location of the structure or activity (preferably using longitude and latitude coordinates on a smart phone)—include photos of the location if possible

-- A detailed explanation of the structure or activity:
+- detailed explanation of the structure or activity: